 The following diagram illustrates the system monitoring approach, where a probe connects to a target and queries data using a dedicated protocol supported by the target (e.g. SNMP, WMI, SSH, etc.).

 The solution illustrated uses PRTG which is a network monitoring solution that supports all standard protocols for monitoring.
 It can be enhanced by individual scripts, programs and libraries.
-You can find a link to PRTG at the end of this post.

 In comparison to system monitoring the application monitoring approach looks very different, as the following figure shows: